“My Name Is Now Nechama. My Life Between Königsberg and Israel”

 Available

-Available in German and English at the Information Centre (Memorial to the Murdered Jews of Europe), in book shops and at info@stiftung-denkmal.de
+Available at the Information Centre (Memorial to the Murdered Jews of Europe) and via buchbestellung@stiftung-denkmal.de